ray-islam/ray-islam.github.io/conference.md

 The 2025 IEEE CAI is an international conference and exhibition focused on artificial intelligence with specific industry applications.
 Connecting AI enterprise leaders and innovators from industry, government, start-ups and academics, at IEEE CAI you’ll meet face-to-face with researchers, experts and providers for inspiration, solutions, and ideas you need to know.
 </ul>
 <ul style="color: black; font-family: 'Futura', serif; font-size: 12px; padding: 2; margin: 0; list-style: none;text-align: justify;">
-<b>Presenting Peer-Reviewed Research Paper:</b> Islam, R. and Sandborn, P., (2024), Multimodal Generative AI for Story Point Estimation, IEEE Conference on AI, 5-7 May 2025, California, USA, DOI: To be published.
+<b>Presented Peer-Reviewed Research Paper:</b> Islam, R. and Sandborn, P., (2024), Multimodal Generative AI for Story Point Estimation, IEEE Conference on AI, 5-7 May 2025, California, USA, DOI.
 <br>
 <br>
 </ul>